A Real Space Description of Magnetic Field Induced Melting in the Charge Ordered Manganites: I. The Clean Limit: Introduction

-It is known that low bandwidth (BW) materials have CE magnetic order with a related checkerboard charge order and concomitant orbital order are insulating (CE-CO-I), while the large BW materials have a FM-M ground state.
+It is known that low bandwidth materials with CE magnetic order, checkerboard charge order (CO), and concomitant orbital order (OO), are insulating.
+We will call this state CE-CO-I. The large BW materials have a FM-M ground state.
 At intermediate BW some materials have `A type' magnetic order.
 Application of a magnetic field can melt the charge order and convert the CE-CO-I to a ferromagnetic metal.
-The melting transition appears to be abrupt and is accompanied by hysteresis in response to field sweep \cite{mang-book,tok-rev,kuwahara}.
+The melting transition appears to be abrupt and is accompanied by hysteresis in response to field sweep \cite{mang-book,tok-rev,kuwahara-1,kuwahara-2}.

-The general understanding of field induced melting of charge order is that an applied field destabilises the CE magnetic order in favour of ferromagnetism, and the intimate coupling of charge order and CE magnetic order results in the `melting' of charge order.
-Some aspects of the melting problem are well studied. (i)~The thermodynamic melting field $h_c$ (which is bracketed by the actual switching fields $h_c^{\pm}$ discussed later) is small.
-The associated energy scale $g\mu_B h_c \ll k_BT_{CO}$, where $T_{CO}$ is the zero field melting temperature.
-The smallness of $h_c$ is attributed to the small energy difference between the CE-CO-I and FM-M states. (ii)~The field induced transition is believed to be first order in nature and is accompanied by hysteresis arising out of competing metastable minima, particularly for materials close to the CE-CO-I~-~FM-M phase boundary. (iii)~The field induced FM-M is believed to be homogeneous, and is so assumed in theoretical studies.
+Crudely, the CO state in manganites `melts' in response to a magnetic field because the field favors FM order to CE order, and the CO stability depends on the CE order.
+Some aspects of the melting problem are well studied. (i)~The thermodynamic melting field $h_c$ (which is bracketed by the actual switching fields, $h_c^{\pm}$ , discussed later) is small.
+The associated energy scale $g\mu_B h_c \ll k_BT_{CO}$, where $T_{CO}$ is the zero field melting temperature ($g$ is the gyromagnetic ratio and $\mu_B$ the Bohr magneton).
+The smallness of $h_c$ is attributed to the small energy difference between the CE-CO-I and FM-M states. (ii)~The field induced transition is seen to be first order and is accompanied by hysteresis since there are competing metastable minima, particularly for materials close to the CE-CO-I~-~FM-M phase boundary. (iii)~The field induced FM-M is believed to be homogeneous, and is so assumed in theoretical studies.
 These general observations set important benchmarks for any detailed theory, but some key issues remained unresolved.